 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

-Some sales processes are only vertical.
+Some sales processes Some sales processes are focused exclusively on vertical selling.
 They include all the activities that occur during a single sales interaction.
 They include things like how you open a call, how you agree on an agenda, and how you gain commitments.

 Processes that are only vertical assume that only a single interaction is necessary to create and win an opportunity, even when they pretend otherwise.
 These vertical processes are very effective for transactional sales, and they are mostly old by today’s standards.